briandrum/codes.forchagrin.com/_chapters/chapter-549-weapons-and-explosives.md

         2. _(B)_ Any person who is employed in this State, who is authorized to carry concealed weapons or dangerous ordnance or is authorized to carry handguns, and who is subject to and in compliance with the requirements of Ohio R.C.
-109.801 unless the appointing authority of the person has expressly specified that the exemption provided in subsection (c)(1)B. hereof does not apply to the person.
+[109.801][ORC Section 109.801] unless the appointing authority of the person has expressly specified that the exemption provided in subsection (c)(1)B. hereof does not apply to the person.

         3. _(C)_ A person's transportation or storage of a firearm, other than a firearm described in divisions (G) to (M) of Ohio R.C.
-2923.11 in a motor vehicle for any lawful purpose if the firearm is not on the actor's person;
+[2923.11][ORC Section 2923.11] in a motor vehicle for any lawful purpose if the firearm is not on the actor's person;

         4. _(D)_ A person's storage or possession of a firearm, other than a firearm described in divisions (G) to (M) of Ohio R.C.
-2923.11 in the actor's own home for any lawful purpose.
+[2923.11][ORC Section 2923.11] in the actor's own home for any lawful purpose.

     2. _(2)_ Subsection (a)(2) of this section does not apply to any person who, at the time of the alleged carrying or possession of a handgun, is carrying a valid concealed handgun license, unless the person knowingly is in a place described in division (B) of Ohio R.C.
-2923.126.
+[2923.126][ORC Section 2923.126].

 4. _(d)_ It is an affirmative defense to a charge under subsection (a)(1) of this section of carrying or having control of a weapon other than a handgun and